All Episodes

 So it's all very fractious as we dissolve into all this bitter infighting.

-But the fact is Trump had an issue.
+But the fact is, Trump had an issue.

-But in fact he he he stuck the first real issue in the race when he brought up immigration.
+Everyone makes a joke about this guy when he entered the race in June, but in fact, he stuck the first real issue in the race when he brought up immigration.

-Uh he brought up the wall.
+He brought up the wall.

-Uh and on that issue, you know, all these people are saying never Trump, never Trump.
+And on that issue, you know, all these people are saying never Trump, never Trump.

-That's that's it's nothing to do with the hair.
+It's nothing to do with the hair.

 It's nothing to do with the chicks.

-Trump had a real issue here.
+So people look, Trump had a real issue here.

 That's the real issue.

-And so the question for for uh Bill Crystal and Mike Murphy and the people who are solidly opposed to this guy is the easiest way to have driven a stake through him would have been to stolen that stole to steal that issue and get on the right side with your base.
+And so the question for Bill Crystal and Mike Murphy and the people who are solidly opposed to this guy is the easiest way to have driven a stake through him would have been to stolen that stole to steal that issue and get on the right side with your base.

 So why didn't you steal that issue?